Kyrgyzstan – Mountains, Lakes & Nomads

 A day trip to the Jeti Oguz (7 Bulls) sandstone rock formations which guard the alpine valley south of Karakol.
 Return to Karakol for overnight.

-Travel along the more remote south side of the lake for more amazing sandstone scenery.
-We visit a local man who teaches us how they still hunt with eagles before continuing our journey further into the mountains to Naryn (6,500ft high) for an overnight stay.
+Travel along the remote south side of the lake for more amazing sandstone scenery.
+We visit a family which shows us how yurts are constructed and decorated as part of the domestic industry and a local man teaches us how they still hunt with eagles.
+We then continue our journey further into the mountains to Naryn (6,500ft high) for an overnight stay.

 Day 8 – Tash-Rabat

-Visit one of the finest examples of 15th Century stone caravanserai (roadside inns) on the Old Silk Road.
+Visit one of the finest examples of 15th Century stone caravanserai (roadside inns) on the Old Silk Road and close to the Chinese border.
 We are now at 10,400ft and the rest of the habitation in this area consists of the familiar yurts which the nomadic people take to their summer pastures.
 Return to Naryn for overnight.

-A visit to the Burana Tower, the remains of an Old Silk Road Fortress town, en route back to Bishkek where we are treated to a BBQ evening meal in the garden of our hotel.
+A visit to the Burana Tower, all that remains of an Old Silk Road Fortress town, en route back to Bishkek where we are treated to a BBQ evening meal in the garden of our hotel.

-Early flight from Bishkek arriving London mid-afternoon same day.
+Mid-morning flight from Bishkek, arriving London late afternoon same day.

 Hotel Umai, Bishkek